Tall Ships Races: Tall ships

 By the 21st century, "tall ship" is often used generically for large, classic, sailing vessels, but is also a technically defined term by Sail Training International.
 The definitions are subject to various technicalities, but by 2011 there are only two size classes, class A is square-rigged vessels and all other vessels over 40 m LOA, and classes B/C/D are 9.14 m to under 40 m LOA.
-Participating vessels are manned by a largely cadet or trainee crew who are partaking in sail training, 50 percent of which must be aged between 15 and 25 years of age and who do not need any previous experience.
+Participating vessels are crewed by largely cadets or trainees who are partaking in sail training, 50 percent of which must be aged between 15 and 25 years of age and who do not need any previous experience.
 Thus, tall ship does not describe a specific type of sailing vessel, but rather a monohull sailing vessel of at least 9.4 metres (30 ft) that is conducting sail training and education under sail voyages.
 Participating ships range from yachts to the large square-rigged sail training ships run by charities, schools and navies of many countries.